[Updated 29 November 2019]

 Yeouido Park is THE place to be if you're in the South Korean capital during the cherry blossoms season.
 Every year, the park hosts the Yeouido Spring Flower Festival.
 Be prepared to get awed by the sight of more than 1,600 King cherry trees dotting the park and its surroundings😍

 If you're feeling romantic, you might want to take a stroll along the nearby Han River to replicate a scene out of a Korean drama.
 Other than cherry blossoms, other flowers like azaleas and forsythias will also be in bloom.

 While watching the sakuras, you might even be lucky enough to catch cultural street performances (even fireworks!) or feel like having your portrait drawn.
-Plus, if you’re feeling peckish, there will also be street snacks for you to savour on😋
+Make sure to stop by Myeongdong's Kampungku Mart before that to stock up on some snacks! 😋

-Note: The cherry blossom season in Seoul is expected to be around 6 to 13 April.
+Note: The cherry blossom season in Seoul in 2019 was between 9 - 18 April.

 2. Gyeonghwa Station, Jinhae

-At first mention, Jinhae might not ring a bell to most travellers but did you know that the city holds the largest cherry blossoms festival in South Korea?
-With nearly 350,000 cherry trees littered around the city, Jinhae is said to have one of the biggest concentrations of cherry blossom trees in the world😱
+At first mention, Jinhae might not ring a bell to most travellers but did you know that this Southern city just outside of Busan holds the largest cherry blossoms festival in South Korea?
+With nearly 350,000 cherry trees littered around the city, Jinhae is said to have one of the biggest concentrations of cherry blossom trees in the world. 😱

 Credit: Merlin Hoo on Facebook

 If you're feeling lazy to walk, you can also choose to enjoy the view by hopping on a slow-moving train. 🤣 Another spot worth visiting is the Romance Bridge over Yeojwacheon Stream.

 Note: The cherry blossom season in Busan in 2019 was between 28 March - 4 April.